 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding on 7th November 2017 and are aware of some of the signs and symptoms.
+Therefore, our staff have been briefed on the importance of FGM through our Whole School Safeguarding in refresher training on 28th August 2019 and are aware of some of the signs and symptoms.